 The qualifications, experience and other evidence of the suitability of the proposed persons for positions as Assessing Officers shall be documented and provided to the accreditation body.
 The accreditation body shall indicate, via their assessor, approval at assessment or, to cater for additions or changes via letter /email interchange.

-Changes of Assessing Officer shall be notified to Lloyd's Register in writing and relevant information on the successor, as described above submitted, for review.
+Changes of Assessing Officer shall be notified to LRQAin writing and relevant information on the successor, as described above submitted, for review.